-Rome in two days is a real travel challenge not for the weak or slow.
+2 days in Rome is a real travel challenge not for the weak or slow.
 Or those who enjoy sleep or rest of any kind.
 Pansies!
 It’s for those with real balls and nerves of steel–for those with nothing to lose but calories!
 It’s a sun up to sun down (and then some) situation.
 It’s an unattractive but comfortable so you don’t care shoe situation.
 It’s mapping.
 It’s planning.
 It’s pushing and shoving and probably cursing at some old grannies.
 (They started it!)
 It’s the Black Friday of international travel.

 I’ve done the 2 days in Rome thing a couple of times (same itinerary, different companions) and I can attest that, as far as travel itineraries go, it’s the closest one to a Halloween haunted house: you’re trying to get through it as fast as you can to the sugary treat at the end and somewhere in the middle is a dead body.

-So while little here is done on a whim and few sites can be spontaneously visited, you can absolutely see Rome’s highlights in two days if you PLAN ACCORDINGLY.
+So while little here is done on a whim and few sites can be spontaneously visited, you can absolutely see the highlights with just 2 days in Rome if you PLAN ACCORDINGLY.
 You’ll understand when you see the lines at the Vatican Museum or St. Peter’s but just take my word for it.
 Would you show up at Wal-Mart the day after Thanksgiving just hoping to get in a little light shopping?
 Hell-to-the-no.

 So get your shopping lists and mall maps.
 Put on those God awful sneakers and fanny packs.
 And maybe a safety whistle for good measure.
 Go over your game plan and put on your game face.
 It’s the crack of dawn and those doors are about to open.
 There are only so many Tickle-Me-Elmos to go around.